zeebe-io/zeebe-chaos/chaos-days/blog/2021-11-24-Worker-count-should-not-impact-performance/index.md

 ##### Result

-What we can see is that if we increase the worker number it will decrease the throughput, this could be explained with: we sent more activation requests / commands which need to be handled by the Brokers.
+What we can see is that if we increase the worker number it will decrease the throughput, this might be explained with the case that we sent more activation requests / commands which need to be handled by the Brokers.
+We can see that the back pressure is higher with 16 workers.

 ## Second Chaos Experiment